Hire an apprentice

 - where the receiving employer is eligible for full government funding, as they have fewer than 50 employees and on the first day of their apprenticeship, the apprentice is:

 - 19 to 24 years old and has either an Education, Health Care Plan (EHCP) provided by their local authority, or has been in the care of their local authority.

 Criteria for bids

-So there is maximum benefit from the levy funds, employers need to demonstrate how the funding for the apprenticeship programme will contribute to Kent County Council’s strategic outcomes.
+So there is maximum benefit from the levy funds, employers need to demonstrate how the funding for the apprenticeship programme will contribute to our strategic outcomes.
 This is our vision for improving lives by ensuring every pound spent in Kent is delivering better outcomes for Kent’s residents, communities and businesses:

 - Children and young people in Kent get the best start in life